Ryan Ponti

 Ryan Ponti (born 22 June 1998) is a professional footballer who plays as a left-back for Ligue 2 club Rodez.
 Born in France, he plays for the Madagascar national team.

 Club career

 Ponti is a youth product of the Réunionnais club Saint-Pierroise and played with them as an amateur, and garnered attention from scouts when he scored the winning goal to eliminate then Ligue 2 club Chamois Niortais in the Coupe de France in January 2020.
 He moved to mainland France with Auxerre on 31 January 2020 on a 2.5 year contract.
 He began his senior career with Auxerre's reserves that year.

 Ponti spent the 2022–23 season with Bourg-Péronnas in the Championnat National where he was a consistent starter.
 On 27 July 2023, he transferred to Orléans.
-In 23 June 2025, he transferred to Rodez in the Ligue 2 on a 2-year contract.
+On 23 June 2025, he transferred to Rodez in the Ligue 2 on a 2-year contract.